bbialoskorski/neuralnet/README.md

 std::cout << "Training data ready!" << std::endl;
 ```
-We can train the network by creating a NetworkTrainer object and passing our network in a constructor and then calling Train function of this object.
+We can train the network by creating a NetworkTrainer object and passing our network to the constructor and then calling Train function of this object.
 ```c++
 neuralnet::NetworkTrainer net_trainer(network);
 // Training the network for 10 epochs using learning rate 0.01 and momentum
 // coefficient 0.9.
 net_trainer.Train(inputs, labels, 0.01, 0.9, 10);
 ```
-Training on gpu gave the following output:
+Training on gpu resulted in the following output:
 ![](https://i.imgur.com/utKvO8N.png)
-whereas training on cpu resulted with this output:
+whereas training on cpu resulted in this output:
 ![](https://i.imgur.com/rARRkNp.png)

 **Gpu implementation ran almost 19 times faster!**